Ee-Hsin/jordanstocks/README.md

 <b>Portfolio Page:</b>

 - Add sorting ability (sort by % of portfolio ascending and descending)
-- Make it only available to user's with Admin permission
+- Make the editing available to user's with Admin permission

 <b>NavBar</b>